This document gives an overview of Cloudreach group companies (collectively “Cloudreach”) security and data protection practices and processes.

 Cloudreach has a secure procedure for vetting new employees, which includes conducting background checks on all employees consistent with applicable country specific laws.

 Cloudreach takes appropriate steps to ensure compliance with our security measures and standards by employees and contractors to the extent applicable to their scope of performance.
 This includes ensuring that all persons authorised to process customer personal data have committed themselves to confidentiality or are under an appropriate statutory obligation of confidentiality.

 All Cloudreach employees receive privacy and security training during onboarding as well as on an ongoing basis.
-In addition, tailored business unit training and awareness sessions, for example focused on social engineering are carried out throughout the year.
+In addition, tailored business unit training and awareness sessions, for example focused on data protection and social engineering, are carried out throughout the year.